 Sergeant Walter Charles Peters of the Royal Horse Artillery circa 1919

-Family tree of the descendents of Joseph and Sarah Peters
+Family tree of the descendants of Joseph and Sarah Peters